Pay by bank app: Simple, fast and secure payments for UK businesses

 Digital wallets: Integrate seamlessly with most e-commerce platforms.

-Pay by bank: The ease of integration through APIs and their interoperability with existing financial systems make them an ideal choice for modern-day online businesses.
+Pay by bank app: The ease of integration via APIs and their compatibility with existing financial systems makes this solutions an ideal choice for modern online businesses.

 Pay by bank app vs. Traditional bank payments